ajs17/memills-ng/content/family-of-edward-hallock-mills/_index.md

 [Edward](https://www.findagrave.com/memorial/75958691/edward-h-mills), [Mary Ann](https://www.findagrave.com/memorial/75958702/mary-ann-mills), [Jonas](https://www.findagrave.com/memorial/75958930/jonas-e-mills ) and [Horace](https://www.findagrave.com/memorial/75958913/horace-f-mills) are interred at Evergreen Hill Cemetery, 112 Alleghany Rd, Corfu NY 14036.

+James is presumably buried on Staten Island, although I have not yet found him.
+James is not at Moravian Cemetery, based on an inquiry with that office.
+The Reformed Dutch Church of Port Richmond is also being searched.

 [Hannah](https://www.findagrave.com/memorial/168944385/hannah-mills) is interred at Pleasant Grove Cemetery, 184 Pleasant Grove Rd, Ithaca NY 14850.

 [Emily](https://www.findagrave.com/memorial/160363879/mary-emily-mills) is interred at Brookton (formerly Quick) Cemetery at the corner of Landon Road and Lounsbery Road in Brooktondale NY, 14817.